bneelesh74-cmyk/ai-alert-triage-system/README.md

 This often leads to **alert fatigue, slower investigations, and the risk of missing critical threats.**

-This solution aims to improve the alert triage workflow by helping analysts quickly surface high-risk alerts, review the most important information in a focused interface, and act faster through AI-assisted prioritization and rapid triage tools.
+This solution improves the alert triage workflow by helping analysts:

+• Quickly surface high-risk alerts
+• Review important information in a focused interface
+• Act faster through AI-assisted prioritization and rapid triage tools

 ---